ser511/MyprogrammingCurriculum/README.md

-This will be added to
+Want to test if git will be adding in my commits currently it doesnt seem so